A special meeting of the DC Cooperative Stakeholders group was held via teleconference on December 9, 2020.

 - If what we are calling “Steering Committee” is actually doing the execution, it would be more of an Operations Committee, or Executive Team.
 Whereas the stakeholder group would be more like board/advisory board.

-- If the Stakeholder Group is a larger group with a very fluid membership, is that an appropriate design for make strategic decisions that will guide the work of a Steering Committee?
+- If the Stakeholder Group is a larger group with a very fluid membership, is that an appropriate design for making strategic decisions that will guide the work of a Steering Committee?

 What might be the relationship between the Stakeholders Group/Steering Committee and Wacif’s soon to be launched Greater Washington Employee Ownership Center (GWEOC)?